nruhl25/KivyVocabApp/README.md

 # KivyVocabApp

-This is an app to learn French vocabulary words.
+This is a mobilie app to learn French vocabulary words.
+It is coded with the Kivy library in Python.